Legislature(2021 - 2022)GRUENBERG 120

 3:06:12 PM

-REPRESENTATIVE DELENA JOHNSON, Alaska State Legislature, prime
+REPRESENTATIVE DELENA JOHNSON, Alaska State Legislature, as

-provide clarity by adding cybersecurity attacks to the
+would provide clarity by adding cybersecurity attacks to the

 definition of disaster, so in the event it's needed, action